Aspects of Jesus

 "rewarding", albeit smelly, slimy occupation of fishing naked at night, when

-they had the authority from Jesus to enter the kingship and receive the
+they had the authority from Yeshua to enter the kingship and receive the

 power of God.
 Peter was the one jealously concerned with John's relationship and